« TECHNICAL » and « NON-TECHNICAL » Evidence

 3.2 Superiority of non-technical evidence

-When one of the parties had “non-technical” evidence, the case was clear for the judges, and needed only a few words.
+If one of the parties had “non-technical” evidence, the case was clear for the judges, and needed only a few words.
 (Vidal 2000, p.
 56).

-“Non-technical” evidence is paramount in actual judiciary decision.
-“Technical” evidence comes to the fore in rather special cases, when any legal document, any physical evidence, testimony, etc. is lacking.
-Such an exceptional situation is staged in the comical anecdote where Tisias opposes Corax.
-Corax has agreed to teach Tisias his rhetorical skills, and to be paid according to the results obtained by his student.
-If Tisias wins his first trial, he will pay his master; if he loses, he will have nothing to pay.
-After completing his studies, Tisias sues his master, claiming that he, Tisias, owes nothing to him, Corax.
-Indeed, this is Tisias first trial, and either he wins or he loses.
-First hypothesis, he wins; following the judge’s verdict, he owes nothing to his master Corax.
-Second hypothesis, he loses; in virtue of their private agreement, he owes Corax nothing.
+After completing his studies, Tisias sues his master, claiming that he, Tisias, owes him, Corax, nothing.
+In fact, this is Tisias’ first trial, and he will either win or lose.
+First hypothesis, he wins; according to the judge’s verdict, he owes his master Corax nothing.
+Second hypothesis, he loses; according to their private agreement, he owes Corax nothing.
 How can Corax meet this challenge?
-He repeats verbatim Tisias’ pattern of argument but in reverse.
-First hypothesis therefore Tisias wins the case; by private agreement, Tisias must pay.
-Second hypothesis, Tisias loses the case; by law, Tisias must pay for the education received.
-In both cases, Tisias must pay.
-It is said that the judges kicked out the litigants.
+He repeats Tisias’ argument verbatim, but in reverse.
+First hypothesis, Tisias wins the case; by private agreement, Tisias must pay.
+Second hypothesis: Tisias loses the case; by law, Tisias must pay for the education he received.
+In either case, Tisias must pay.
+It is said that the judges threw out the litigants.